fengtong-xiao/DMBGN/README.md

 Acknowledgment
 -------
 Our code implementation is developed based on the [Deep Interest Network (DIN)](https://deepctr-doc.readthedocs.io/en/latest/_modules/deepctr/models/din.html) codes from the DeepCTR package, with modification to fit DMBGN model architecture and multi-GPU usage.

+We thanks the anonymous reviewers for their time and feedback.

 Reference
 -------